Tusk1/PeckW.github.io/SmallProjectsPage.md

 ## Presented here are various small projects

-**Project description:** Presented here are small projects which have been developed for learning experiences.
+Presented here are small projects which have been developed for learning experiences.

 ### 1. Numerical Spinner
 Developed in C# + Xamarin.
 A simple numerical spinner for number selection.